sylensa/random_images/ARCHITECTURE.md

 4. **Independence**: Business logic independent of frameworks
 5. **Flexibility**: Easy to swap implementations (e.g., switch from HTTP to GraphQL)

-## Next Steps for Scaling

-1. Add use cases layer between Cubit and Repository
-2. Implement `get_it` or `injectable` for DI
-3. Add unit/integration tests
-4. Implement local caching (add local data source)
-5. Add data transformation use cases
-6. Implement repository pattern for other features

----

 **Note:** For small projects, this might seem like over-engineering.
 However, as the app grows, this architecture ensures maintainability and testability at scale.